In Defense of Project Management For Software Teams - Slashdot

 I've worked with good, bad, and indifferent managers.
 One of the best managers I ever worked with was not-at-all technical, but knew people, and knew how to communicate and motivate, and how to remain flexible.
 The guy single-handedly changed my entire opinion of and attitude towards project management.

 Author is NOT a Project Manager?
-(Score:3)
+(Score:5, Interesting)

 Yvette Schmitter is fast becoming the woman that savvy females nationwide are turning to for business advice, lessons in leadership and the secrets of bringing balance to dating and relationships.
 Yvette has made it her passion and goal to redefine what it truly means to “BE YOUR OWN BOSS.”
 As a successful entrepreneur and former management consultant, she has made a name for herself at Deloitte as well as Cap Gemini Ernst & Young.
 In the business world Yvette has focused her talents on the health care industry, specifically on the issues impacting minorities, especially women of color.
 Ms. Schmitter has adapted her acclaimed approach to the skills of management and leadership into a foolproof plan for all aspects of a person’s life.
 She is currently in the process of writing her first book detailing her journey and discovery in becoming a real life “BOSS LADY.”